Mexico City is fast becoming one of the best places in the world to live.

 Compared to other major cities around the world, Mexico City is relatively affordable to live in.

-We’ve broken it down in the most relevant costs you might face while living in the CDMX:
+We’ve broken down the most relevant costs you might face while living in the CDMX:

 Housing costs in Mexico City are very reasonable, especially when compared to major cities in the United States.